 The experimenter usually collects pre-treatment covariates.
-If the covariates are predictive of the potential outcomes, it is intuitive to incorporate them in the analysis to improve the estimation efficiency.
+If they are predictive of the potential outcomes, incorporating them in the analysis can improve the estimation efficiency.
 Suppose unit $i$ has a $p$-dimensional vector of pre-treatment covariates $x_{i}\in \R^{p}$.
-Early works on the analysis of covariance assumed constant treatment effects \citep{fisher37, kempthorne52, hinkelmann07}, under which a commonly-used treatment effect estimate is the coefficient of the treatment indicator of the ordinary least squares (OLS) fit of the $Y_{i}^{\mathrm{obs}}$'s on $T_i$'s and $x_i$'s. \citet{freedman08a} criticized this standard approach, showing that (a) it can be even less efficient than $\tauunadj $ in the presence of treatment effect heterogeneity, and (b) the estimated standard error based on the OLS can be inconsistent for the true standard error under the randomization model.
+Early works on the analysis of covariance assumed a constant treatment effect \citep{fisher37, kempthorne52, hinkelmann07}, under which a commonly-used estimate is the coefficient of the treatment indicator of the ordinary least squares (\OLS) fit of the $Y_{i}^{\mathrm{obs}}$'s on $T_i$'s and $x_i$'s. \citet{freedman08a} criticized this approach, showing that it can be even less efficient than $\tauunadj $ in the presence of treatment effect heterogeneity, and the estimated standard error based on the \OLS ~can be inconsistent for the true standard error under the randomization model.

 \citet{lin13} proposes a simple solution.
-Without loss of generality, we center the covariates at $n^{-1}\sum_{i=1}^{n}x_{i} = 0$ because otherwise we can replace $x_{i}$ by $x_{i} - n^{-1}\sum_{i=1}^{n}x_{i} $.
-His estimator for the ATE is the coefficient of the treatment indicator in the OLS fit of the $Y_{i}^{\mathrm{obs}}$'s on $T_i$'s, $x_i$'s and the {\it interaction terms} $T_ix_i$'s.
-He further shows that the Eicker--Huber--White standard error \citep[e.g.][]{mackinnon13} is consistent for the true standard error. \citet{lin13}'s results hold under the finite-population randomization model, without assuming that the linear model is correct.
+We center the covariates at $n^{-1}\sum_{i=1}^{n}x_{i} = 0$ without loss of generality.
+His estimator for $\tau$ is the coefficient of the treatment indicator in the \OLS ~fit of the $Y_{i}^{\mathrm{obs}}$'s on $T_i$'s, $x_i$'s and the interaction terms $T_ix_i$'s.
+His estimator is consistent, asymptotically normal, and more efficient than $\tauunadj$.
+He further shows that the Eicker--Huber--White standard error is consistent for the true standard error.
+His results hold under the finite-population randomization model, without assuming that the linear model is correct.

-We use an alternative formulation of regression adjustment and consider the following family of covariate-adjusted ATE estimator:
+We use an alternative formulation of the regression adjustment and consider the following family of covariate-adjusted estimators: